hmvyp/thicket/docs/readme.txt

 Thicket is a file tree merging system that allows to build a single directory as a result of merging several other directories.
 It was conceived as a tool for assembling a single C/C++ source tree from multiple software components, but it may also be used for other programming languages or even for any purpose unrelated to programming.

 Programming and building applications become significantly more comfortable if all project source files are organized in a single source tree.
 However, it is usually impossible since a typical software project (even at source level) consists of several components stored in separate locations in the filesystem.
-Thicket creates the illusion of a single source tree that combines all files from all components.
-By default, Thicket uses symlinks wherever possible, so a user deals with real files in their real locations.
+Thicket creates an illusion of a single source tree that combines all files from all components.
+By default, Thicket uses symlinks wherever possible, so the user deals with real files in their real locations.
 To tell Thicket what source components shall be merged, the user writes a simple «mountpoint description» text file that just lists paths to the merged source trees.
 After running Thicket, a resulting directory (merge result) is created nearby.

 Thicket is transitive.
-If some component declares its dependencies in the same manner, Thicket brings to the end user «dependencies of dependencies» and so on.
+If some component declares its dependencies in the same manner, Thicket brings to end user «dependencies of dependencies» and so on.
 In other words, any path in the mountpoint description file may refer to a real filesystem object or another mountpoint.
 Dependencies forming a «diamond» graph are also handled properly (common dependencies are not duplicated).

 The main idea of Thicket is quite similar to «union» or «overlay»  filesystems, but there are also some differences.
 In case of union fs a regular file in the foreground fs just hides the same regular file in the background fs.
 In contrast, Thicket prohibits any discrepancy: all regular file «versions» shall point to the same «final source» file.